Ross Smith (darts player): 2023–2024

-Smith won a second PDC ProTour title in March 2023 with victory at Player Championship 5, defeating Gary Anderson 8–6 in the final.
+Smith won a second PDC ProTour title in March 2023 with victory at Players Championship 5, defeating Gary Anderson 8–6 in the final.
 The win took him into the Order of Merit's top 16 for the first time in his career.
+He won a second ProTour title of the year in October 2023 at Players Championship 28, ensuring his position as the third-most in form player in the world over the previous 200 legs played ahead of his European Championship title defence in Germany.